torpago/mqt-client/docs/DisputeTransitionResponse.md

 ### NewDisputeTransitionResponse

-`func NewDisputeTransitionResponse(accountToken string, amount float32, createdTime time.Time, status DisputeStatus, token string, ) *DisputeTransitionResponse`
+`func NewDisputeTransitionResponse(accountToken string, amount decimal.Decimal, createdTime time.Time, status DisputeStatus, token string, ) *DisputeTransitionResponse`

 NewDisputeTransitionResponse instantiates a new DisputeTransitionResponse object This constructor will assign default values to properties that have it defined,